muxinc/mux-ruby/docs/RealTimeApi.md

 opts = {
   dimension: 'asn', # String | Dimension the specified value belongs to
   timestamp: 56, # Integer | Timestamp to limit results by.
 This value must be provided as a unix timestamp.
 Defaults to the current unix timestamp.
   filters: ['inner_example'], # Array<String> | Limit the results to rows that match conditions from provided key:value pairs.
 Must be provided as an array query string parameter.
 To exclude rows that match a certain condition, prepend a `!` character to the dimension.
-Possible filter names are the same as returned by the List Filters endpoint.
+Possible filter names are the same as returned by the List Monitoring Dimensions endpoint.
 Example:    * `filters[]=operating_system:windows&filters[]=!country:US`
   order_by: 'negative_impact', # String | Value to order the results by
   order_direction: 'asc' # String | Sort order.
 }